 - Do you have bananas at home? (

-) - Do you feel like cooking? (
+YesorNo) - Do you feel like cooking? (

-starts with two default variables, Variable A and Variable B (you can add more if needed).
+Rather than juggling all possible scenarios in your head, you can organize them systematically.
+The Decision Table Maker starts with two default variables, Variable A and Variable B (you can add more if needed).
 Rename Variable A and Variable B to some meaningful names, like Bananas Available and Mood to Cook.
 Set their possible values as Yes and No. The tool instantly generates a table with all combinations, like this:

 | Bananas Available | Mood to Cook | Decision |